halilturkoglucs/Digital_Technologies_Radar_Task/README.md

 NOTE: When you filter data sometimes the filtered data is somewhere up or down the current map view, please pan/scroll on the map to find filtered blips

+NOTE 2 - only necessary if using Google Maps - DEPRECATED (the project uses AmCharts instead):
-NOTE 2: If you need to run it locally, please provide REACT_APP_GOOGLE_MAPS_API_KEY in .env.local so that the map can load If no API key is handy, please contact me so that I can provide you
+If you need to run it locally, please provide REACT_APP_GOOGLE_MAPS_API_KEY in .env.local so that the map can load If no API key is handy, please contact me so that I can provide you

 # Further Steps